AdamSturge/Engine-Blog/pages/mydoc/mydoc_rotations.md

 ---

 ## Overview
-In this artcle we'll discus what exactly is a rotation and how do we represent one in a computer.
+In this article we'll discuss what exactly is a rotation and how do we represent one in a computer.

 ## Representing a rotation geometrically
 First lets talk about what a rotation is.